 As the data is modified in the previous section, the dashboard will be visible and will update at the same time assuming this is not a limitation that is encountered.

-Pipa will be able to see the impacts of her changes but will also be able to move the vertical line on the line chart in order to see how her metrics will change with time to predict what her reports will be to help address any questions before they come up with her investors.
+Pipa will be able to see the impacts of her changes but will also be able to move the vertical line on the line chart to see how her metrics will change with time to predict what her reports will be to help address any questions before they come up with her investors.
+The calculations can be implemented into the chart as annotations on traces to make a smoother user experience.

 Reset

 It will be important that there is a way to reset the data after changes are made in case the user wants to restart.
+Instead of a button, this will happen each time a user selects a new item.
+They will need a button that takes them back to the initial screen to upload different data files.

 Export

-Users may want to export the data for deeper analysis, so it will be important to allow them to export the data when they are complete which will be exported in the same format as the import files.
+The export function is going to be removed for this part of the code since it doesn’t fit with the intent of this being more of a training tool rather than an estimation tool and this will prevent misuse of the data created.

 Logic Flow